-This type of structure is entirely based on each person’s job duties and responsibilities.
-It is also referred to us the ‘bureaucratic organizational structure’ and it divides the company on the basis of specialty.
+This type of organizational structure is entirely based on each person’s job duties and responsibilities.
+It is also referred to us the ‘bureaucratic organization structure’ and it divides the company on the basis of specialty.
 E.g. under this structure, different divisions are assigned to marketing, sales or even accounting.
 Again, with this structure, the organization benefits from the fact that employees specialize on one function, therefore, guaranteeing efficiency.

-The downside of this type of structure is that it’s not easy to enhance strong communication lines between departments i.e. if departments are in different locations and this might lead to unnecessary conflicts.
+The downside of this type of organizational structure is that it’s not easy to enhance strong communication lines between departments i.e. if departments are in different locations and this might lead to unnecessary conflicts.

-3) The Matrix Structure
+3) The Matrix Structures

 For every project or role there are two supervisors to report to in the matrix structure.
 It might be complicated but very essential in large corporations functional in different areas or localities.